dougy147/NB6VAC/README.md

 ## Available firmwares

 Here are available firmwares for the NB6VAC (NB6VAC-MAIN-R4.x.xx).
-The bootloader version with which it was released is given.
-TODO: release date + DSL firmware...
+Please note the announced bootloader **is not** necessarily installed along its the firmware it is attached to in this list.
+On a rooted router, you can check your bootloader version with `status get version_bootloader`.
+Also note that I had a bad experience with downgrading but haven't troubleshooted yet, so unless you know what you are doing, **do not downgrade**.

 | Firmware             | Bootloader                     |
 |:--------------------:|:------------------------------:|